around-the-straits/talk/content/posts/011-hui-lin-chiew.md

     > That’s my theory at least.
 I am still mainly a judgmental irritable grouchy old hag though.

-* What is the one thing you've learned and want to pass on to the next generation?
+* What is the one thing that we should have asked, but we didn't, and what's the answer?

     > **“Tell me about the last time you felt happy.”** I think I got that from The Hours.
 Unfortunately after 6 attempts googling with different keyword combinations I am unable to verify this.
 Anyway, to answer the question---the last time I was happy was actually the whole of last weekend, which I spent exploring Chiang Mai on my own.
 It’s a wonderful thing to meander about a new place alone.
 You go wherever your curiosity or fancy takes you, observing the world go about its business, and then occasionally find yourself having unexpected conversations with strangers at unexpected moments.